WICG/attribution-reporting-api/README.md

 becomes harder to associate a report with the identity of the user on the advertiser’s site via timing side channels.

-Reprots within the same reporting window occur within an anonymity set with all others during that time period.
+Reports within the same reporting window occur within an anonymity set with all others during that time period.
 For example, if we didn’t bucket reports, the reports (which contain publisher ids) could be easily joined up with the advertiser’s first party information